-Relationships are undergoing a revolution.
-As society is leaning more and more toward a freer environment when one can design their life the way one likes instead of adhering to social rules, people are experimenting with all the new choices that they have.
-With new genders and whole new formatting of different types of relationships, there is a lot to explore.
-And one chapter from that book is on polyamorous relationship rules.
+What are polyamorous relationship rules and why do you need them?
+Well, for a simple reason that relationships are undergoing a revolution in today’s world.
+As society is leaning more and more toward a freer environment where one can design their life the way one likes instead of adhering to social rules, people are experimenting with the new choices they have.
+With new gender identities, diversifying sexual spectrum and different types of relationships, there is a lot to explore.

-A poly relationship basically stems from the school of thought, that one can love and cherish multiple people at once.
-That finding the one or spending your life with a single partner is actually unnatural.
+A poly relationship basically stems from the school of thought that one can love and cherish multiple people at once.
+That finding the one or spending your life with one partner is actually unnatural.
 This school of thought paves the way for people to try a non-monogamous relationship where they are free to have multiple partners.
 However, it is nothing close to cheating since it is consensual and something that both parties are very well aware of.

 One might say that a polyamorous relationship sounds quite like an open relationship.
 While the two are close in nature, there are a few differences between them.
 In open relationships, one still has a greater level of commitment to a primary relationship or partner.
 The purpose of open relationships is to try new things and to see what’s out there.
 But for polyamorous couples, there is no primary relationship as such.
 They can cultivate strong emotional connections with anyone they meet.